GitBook, without the lock-in.

 Replaces GitBook's GUI sidebar.
 Define tabs, groups, and page order in the config.

-import { defineConfig } from "sourcey";
+import { defineConfig, markdown } from "sourcey";

 export default defineConfig({